The 411 on College and Life Around Campus

 One at a Time

 If you have multiple loans, and you don’t/can’t consolidate them, try to focus on one at a time.
 That is, pay the minimum on all of the loans except for one.
 On the remaining loan, put as much into the payment as possible each month, exceeding the minimum, until it’s completely paid off.
-Then, choose another loan to focus on and continue until all of your payments have been made.
+Then, choose another loan to focus on and continue until you have made all of your payments.

-Try starting out with the loan with the lowest amount of debt so it’s paid off quicker.
-Less loans means less interest and less cash going out each month!
+Try starting out with the loan with the lowest amount of debt and pay it off first.
+Fewer loans means less interest and less cash going out each month!
 This strategy is definitely the more aggressive option, but the end goal (debt free!) is still the same.
 However you achieve that status is up to you!